By using our website, you agree to our use of cookies.

 Types of cryptocurrencies

-While the word cryptocurrency itself is a generic term for virtual currencies using blockchain technology, there are many different types: over 26,000 as of July 2023, according to CoinMarketCap.com.
+While the word cryptocurrency itself is a generic term for virtual currencies using blockchain technology, there are many different cryptos: over 2.4 million as of May 2025, according to CoinMarketCap.com.
 Bitcoin was one of the earliest cryptocurrencies created and remains the best known.
 Collectively, all other coin-based cryptocurrencies are called “altcoin,” or alternative to bitcoin.

 Several cryptocurrencies have gained high profiles, amassed large market value, and developed broad bases of users and investors in recent years.